 How Long Can Birdseed Last?

 Properly stored, birdseed can last well over a year without becoming unsuitable for the birds.
-Rotate your seed stocks regularly to ensure you are always using the oldest seeds first.
-Buy seeds in reasonable quantities for the appetites of your backyard birds to always keep the feeders safely filled with fresh and delicious treats.
+Rotate seed stocks regularly to ensure you are always using the oldest seeds first.
+Buy seeds in reasonable quantities for the appetites of your birds to always keep the feeders safely filled with fresh and delicious treats.
 With proper storage, you'll never need to worry about running out of seed or leaving feeders unfilled.